 Former University of Iowa standout and Des Moines native Jennie (Lillis) Baranczyk (pronounced bah-rahn-check) was named the sixth head women's basketball coach at Drake University on April 17, 2012.

-The 2015-16 season was Baranczyk's fourth season at the helm as the team went 23-10 to record their second consecutive 20-win season, all with just one senior on the roster in Emma Donahue and the team lost outstanding sophomore center Becca Jonas in the preseason with a knee injury.
+The 2015-16 season was Baranczyk's fourth season at the helm as the team went 23-10 to record their second consecutive 20-win season, all with just one senior on the roster in Emma Donahue.
 It was the first time Drake has recorded 20-plus wins in two straight seasons since 2000-01 and 2001-02 seasons.
-The Bulldogs finished second in the Missouri Valley Conference standings with a 14-4 record and the program's 29 MVC wins the previous two seasons are just behind the program's 32 Valley wins from 2010-14.
-The team earned a bid to the WNIT Tournament and earned a first round win over Sacred Heart for the program's first postseason win since 2008.
+The Bulldogs finished second in the MVC standings with a 14-4 record.
+The team earned a bid to the WNIT Tournament and collected a first round win over Sacred Heart for the program's first postseason win since 2008.
 In December, 2015 Baranczyk was featured by The Des Moines Register as one of 15 people to watch in 2016.

-Drake's student-athletes racked up another impressive set of awards and honors, led by freshman Sara Rhine, who had a banner first season as a Bulldog capped by winning the MVC Freshman and Sixth Player of the Year awards as well as collecting All-MVC honorable mention honors and being picked to the All-MVC Freshman team.
-Rhine is the third straight Bulldog to win the MVC Freshman of the Year award.
-Juniors Caitlin Ingle and Lizzy Wendell each had outstanding third seasons as Ingle led the MVC in assists per game (6.9 per game) and Wendell paced the league in scoring for the first time with a 19.6 scoring clip.
+Drake's student-athletes racked up another impressive set of awards and honors, led by Rhine, who had a banner first season as a Bulldog capped by winning the MVC Freshman and Sixth Player of the Year awards as well as collecting All-MVC honorable mention honors and being picked to the All-MVC Freshman team.
+Rhine was the third straight Bulldog to win the MVC Freshman of the Year award.
+Ingle and Wendell each had outstanding third seasons as Ingle led the MVC in assists per game (6.9 per game) and Wendell paced the league in scoring for the second-straight season with a 19.6 scoring clip.
 Ingle and Wendell were each selected to the All-MVC First Team for the second straight year.
-Wendell is the first Bulldog in over 10 years to earn All-MVC First Team accolades three times.
-Joining Rhine on the All-MVC Freshman Team was Sammie Bachrodt who had a great first season.
-Donahue and Ingle along with sophomore Maddy Dean were recogonized for stellar years on the court and in the classroom as they were each awarded All-MVC Scholar-Athlete honors.
+Joining Rhine on the All-MVC Freshman Team was Bachrodt who had a great first season.
+Donahue and Ingle along with Dean were recognized for stellar years on the court and in the classroom as they were each awarded All-MVC Scholar-Athlete honors.
 Donahue earned honorable mention accolades while Dean was named to the second team and Ingle was tabbed to the first team for the second straight year.

-In Baranczyk's third season the team finished the 2014-15 season with a 20-11 record, including a stellar 15-3 mark in MVC games.
-It was the first 20-win season for the Bulldogs since the 2007-08 campaign while the 15 conference wins are the most since the 2001-02 team also had 15.
+In Baranczyk's third season, the team finished the 2014-15 season with a 20-11 record, including a stellar 15-3 mark in MVC games.
+It was the first 20-win season for the Bulldogs since the 2007-08 campaign while the 15 conference wins were the most since the 2001-02 team also had 15.
 Drake finished second in the conference standings, its best finish since 2001-02.
 The banner year helped Drake lead the Valley in attendance and finish 45th in the nation with an average of 2,623 fans per game.
-In the classroom, the Bulldogs climbed to the Women's Basketball Coaches Association Top-25 Honor Roll finishing fourth in Division I with a team GPA of 3.599.

 All this was accomplished even after Drake lost the returning MVC Player of the Year, senior Kyndal Clark, who suffered a season-ending injury in the first game of the year against South Dakota.
 The team, featuring six first or second year student-athletes along with five upperclassmen, stepped up in place of Clark, led by Wendell in her second season.

 Wendell, who was named MVC Freshman of the Year in 2013-14, was even better in her second season.
 She led the league in scoring at 21.8 points per game, and became just the fourth Drake sophomore to reach 1,000 career points.
-Wendell scored in double figures in all 31 games and dating back to 2013-14 has scored 10 or more points in 45 straight contests.
 She earned All-MVC First Team honors for the second consecutive year.

-Year two under Baranczyk's watch was filled with success on and off the court as the team finished 17-15 and 9-9 in Missouri Valley Conference play.
+Year two under Baranczyk's watch was filled with success on-and-off the court as the team finished 17-15 and 9-9 in MVC play.
 The Bulldogs advanced all the way to the MVC Tournament title game, where they lost to the defending champions, Wichita State.
 Clark was selected the MVC Jackie Stiles Player of the Year, while Wendell capped off a special first season with being named the Co-MVC Freshman of the Year.
 Clark and Wendell were both named to the All-MVC First Team, while Ingle joined Wendell on the MVC All-Freshman Team.
 Junior Liza Heap earned honorable mention MVC Scholar-Athlete honors.

 In her first season leading the Bulldogs, Baranczyk became the fifth Drake women's basketball coach to win 10 or more games in their first season.
-Clark netted a pair of honors being named to the all-MVC second team and the all-Defensive team.
+Clark netted a pair of honors, being named to the All-MVC Second Team and to the MVC All-Defensive team.

 Baranczyk came to Drake after a two-year stint as assistant coach and recruiting coordinator at the University of Colorado, where she was on the staff of head coach Linda Lappe, a former Drake assistant coach.
 Prior to Colorado, Baranczyk was an assistant coach for four seasons at Marquette after two seasons as an assistant coach at Kansas State.